mikkokallio/bicep-workshop/README.md

 - After figuring out how to delete the resources, remove the comments and re-deploy the resource.
 - Change the location into something else than westeurope and re-reploy using the same mode as above.
 Does it work?
 - Change location back to westeurope.

+## Task 1.4: Dependent resources -- add a VM to the vnet

+This task involves creating a resource that is dependent on another.
+- Create a VM using this template (add link)
+- Check that parameters are in place.
+- Deploy to check the VM is created in the right subnet.
+- Add descriptions where applicable.
+(From here on, do this every time you add new params, resources, etc.)

 ## Task 1.4: Rollback a deployment